Tips & Strategies

 - Rats need to gnaw to keep their teeth sharp, so look for chew marks on wood or drywall around the house.

-- Rats always stay fairly close to their nests, so inspect your yard for any holes that weren't there before.
+- Rats always stay fairly close to their nests, so inspect your yard for any holes that weren't there before which may indicate a rat presence.

 Separate Rats from Their Food Sources

-Rats can eat just about anything and, while they require more than mice, rats don't need a great deal of food (1-3 oz. daily).
+Rats can eat just about anything (remember Pizza Rat?) and, while they require more than mice, rats don't need a great deal of food (1-3 oz. daily).
 To prevent future rat issues, be careful with how you store your food and scraps.
 Keep food in sealed containers and clean up any spills or crumbs.
 Since rats need a reliable water source, make sure you have no leaks in your pipes or faucets.
 Keep your garbage-can lids on tight.
 Store grass seed and birdseed in sealed containers.
-If you have a dog, don't leave food out for it, since rats will eat whatever is in the bowl.
+Put away cat and dog food when they’re finished, since rats will eat whatever is in the bowl.

 Seal Cracks and Openings